 A fairly comprehensive list of my published fiction by year and linked to the appropriate site.
 You may notice some of the stories have a “^” symbol beside them; this indicates that the tale is formally part of my “War Hero” universe.
 If you want to learn more about the War Hero universe, click on these little letters.

-“Dayshift” – Clocking in on Orson Scott Card’s Intergalactic Medicine Show. ^
+“Dayshift” – Clocking in on the March issue of Orson Scott Card’s Intergalactic Medicine Show, this is a hard look at selfie culture, class warfare, and the banality of evil. ^

 Ten Thousand Thunders – “Having just been killed in a mysterious shuttle explosion, Gethin Bryce is back to uncover what happened.”
 This is the origin story of my “War Hero” universe, and has hit bookstores to rave reviews this year. ^